Using Your Veteran's Benefits

 Questions regarding BAH/Stipends contact:

-VA Education Hotline 1(888)442-4551
+VA Education Hotline (888) 442-4551Account Protection

-A protection is applied to the VA/CalVet Beneficiaries student account once the VA Benefit Request Form - – for Cal Vet Fee Waiver recipients.
-The ‘protection’ prevents a VA/CalVet Beneficiary from accruing additional fees or getting dropped from courses due to nonpayment.
+A protection is applied to the VA/CalVet Beneficiaries student account once the VA Benefit Request Form (for CalVet Fee Waiver recipients).
+The "protection" prevents a VA/CalVet Beneficiary from accruing additional fees or getting dropped from courses due to nonpayment.

 Enrollment Changes

-If a student makes changes to their enrollment during the drop-add period or within the first 30 days of the term, the school should follow current guidance to report changes to VA.
-The submission of a change to an enrollment period if reported after the drop-add period will suffice as the second certification and meet the two (2) certification requirement when received within established the time limit.
+If a student makes changes to their enrollment during the drop-add period, or within the first 30 days of the term, the school should follow current guidance to report changes to VA.
+The submission of a change to an enrollment period, if reported after the drop-add period, will suffice as the second certification and meet the two (2) certification requirement when received within established the time limit.

 Retroactive Certifications